nuitrcs/databases_workshop/sql/part1.md

 SELECT * FROM address WHERE address2 = NULL;
 ```

-`NULL` values are omitted from the results of comparison tests and other
+`NULL` values are omitted from the results of comparison tests.

 ## `ORDER BY`